Skip to content

 Full Replit review · Cursor vs Replit comparison

 Bolt.new from StackBlitz is the most prominent name in cursor bolt.new alternatives and competitors searches.
 It generates and runs a full-stack web app from a prompt, in the browser, in seconds.
-Under the hood it uses WebContainers to run Node natively in the browser and Claude Sonnet 4.5 for the model.
-Free tier covers light usage.
-Pro at $20 per month removes the message limits.
+Under the hood it uses WebContainers to run Node natively in the browser and Claude for the model.
+The free tier covers light usage, capped at 300K tokens per day and 1M tokens per month.
+Pro is $25 per month, not the $20 this guide quoted in May 2026, and starts at 10M tokens per month.
+Teams is $30 per month per member and Enterprise is custom priced.

 Pros: Fast prototype-to-app loop, runs in the browser, deploys to Netlify Try Netlify →, Claude Sonnet 4.5, no local setup.